alejoceballos/dumb-keyboard/README.md

 ✖ 5 problems (5 errors, 0 warnings)
 ```
-This errors are related to Jest, and according React's test documentation, I shouldn't have to import them.
-So I'll
+This errors are related to Jest, and according React's test documentation, I shouldn't have to import them since they
-make ESLint consider it as an environment library updating its config file `.eslintrc.js` again.
+are magically injected through `src/setupTests.js` (I think).
+So I'll make ESLint consider it as an environment library
+updating its config file `.eslintrc.js` again.
 ```javascript 1.8
 // .eslintrc.js